LINC: LINC-8 and PDP-12 computers

 While Bell in his book says designing the LINC provided the ideas for DEC's second and third machines, the PDP-4 and the PDP-5.
 Digital Equipment Corporation would launch the extremely successful PDP-8 before it manufactured the first next-generation LINC-compatible computer, the LINC-8, which had both a PDP-8 CPU and a LINC CPU, only one of which could be running at a time.
-The PDP-8 was a two's complement arithmetic and the LINC used one's complement arithmetic.
+The PDP-8 used two's complement arithmetic and the LINC used ones' complement arithmetic.
 This was followed by the PDP-12, which had one CPU capable of executing either PDP-8 instructions or LINC instructions.
 It was the last machine from DEC incorporating the LINC instruction set.
 DEC's final 12-bit lab machine, the LAB-8/E, did not incorporate the LINC instruction set.
 The first follow-on, the LINC-8, booted (slowly) to a PDP-8 program called PROGOFOP (PROGram OF OPeration) which interfaced to the separate LINC hardware.
 The PDP-12 was the last and most popular follow-on to the LINC.
 It was a capable and improved machine, and was more stable than the LINC-8, but architecturally was still an imperfect hybrid of a LINC and a PDP-8, full of many small technical glitches.
 (For example, the LINC had an overflow bit which was a small but important part of the LINC's machine state; the PDP-12 had no provision for saving and restoring the state of this bit across PDP-8 interrupts.)